Life insurance with asthma

 On the other hand, if you opted for an over 50s plan then your monthly premium will be calculated based on just a few simple factors.
 These include:

-Over 50s plans arranged through Reassured start from just £5 a month.
+Over 50s plans arranged through Reassured could start from just £5 a month.
 If you’re aged 50 - 85 then you may consider this type of policy as the premiums aren’t affected by your health.

 While it may be difficult to secure an affordable whole of life insurance policy with COPD, it may be possible to secure term life insurance at a good rate if you’re a non-smoker and your condition is well-managed.